Comtex: History

 Comtex was incorporated in New York in 1980 and operated under the name Academic Micropublishing Company, Inc. until 1981, when the name was changed to Comtex Scientific Corporation.
 From 1989 until 1991 Infotechnology ("Infotech"), a Delaware business development corporation, then principally engaged in the information and communications business, acquired majority ownership of Comtex.
 From 1991 until 2006 AMASYS Corporation, a successor in interests to Infotech, held a majority ownership position, via a combination of stock and debt.
 In 2006 Comtex repaid all of its outstanding long-term debt and AMASYS sold all its shares.
 In late 1999 Comtex changed its name to Comtex News Network, Inc.

 In 2004 Chip Brian joined Comtex as VP, Operations and was named President in 2005 and CEO in 2006.
 A new management team was charged with the reducing debt, strengthening the company's financial base and diversifying product lines.

+Consistency

+Comtex enhances and standardizes the content received from such sources in order to provide editorially consistent and technically uniform products to its customers.
+Its processing includes adding stock ticker symbols, indexing by keyword and category and converting diverse publisher materials and formats into the industry standard delivery format NewsML, an XML derivative.